TogiFerretFerret/Aluminum/README.md

 #### Why not just use Gavin's Extension?
 Gavin's Extension isn't bad, but it's kinda hacky.
 Mine is also kinda hacky, but it's a different kind of hacky.
 #### Why not windows yet?
 Yeah, it works on windows.
-I just haven't tested it yet.
-I'll get to it.
-If you want, send a PR (no need for tests [how the fuck would you implement tests?]).
-Also edit you makefile as needed.
-Please don't commit your makefile (if you do its fine);
+There's litearlly a bat file right there.
+Moron.
 #### Why is there two programming languages?
 Basically, I didn't want to rewrite Ultraviolet (the proxy used for Google Authentication) when I made this, so uhh, have fun!
 And I wasn't going to write the rest of the app in JS, though DarkSystemGit (if he isn't working on Atto-24) should be responsible for the JS framework (still private, part of the Bromine Initiative (i havent even added all the api endpoints in this repo to it yet)
 #### Why is the googleauth.py absolute garbage
 I'll fix it eventually.
 It had to do with me debugging.
+It's less bad now.